 The Warranty Question: Will Compatible Accessories Void My Monitor Warranty?

 This is the second most common concern — and one that OEM sales representatives sometimes use as a deterrent.
-Let's examine the legal and practical reality.
+Here's the legal and practical reality.

 The Magnuson-Moss Warranty Act (15 U.S.C. § 2301 et seq.) is a federal law enacted in 1975 that explicitly prohibits manufacturers from conditioning warranties on the use of branded parts or services.
 The Act states that warranties "cannot be conditioned on the consumer's use of any article or service identified by brand, trade, or corporate name."